sha5010/vim.xlam/README.md

 ## ✨ Features

+- 🚀 Over 350 commands, launching in less than 0.1 seconds, significantly improving Excel productivity.
-- Supports not only basic cell navigation using `hjkl` but also various jump commands like `gg`, `G`, `^`, `$`.
+- ⚡ Supports not only cell movement with `hjkl`, but also jump commands like `gg`, `G`, `^`, `$`, and more.
-- Efficiently perform tasks such as font, background color, and border settings without mouse interaction.
-- Equipped with features for commenting, scrolling, and worksheet operations.
-- Remembers the last edited cell and the cell before a jump, providing a jump list feature.
-- Operations leveraging Vim strengths such as `count` specification and `.` repeat.
+- 🎯 Vim features such as `count` specification, `.` repeat, jump lists, and visual mode, and more are recreated as faithfully as possible.
-- Designed for easy customization, making it accessible to anyone.
+- 💡 Command suggestion feature, making it easy to use by simply remembering a minimal set of prefixes.
+- 🎨 Custom ColorPicker, allowing you to select colors within 3 keystrokes.
+- 🗂️ SheetPicker for easy navigation and management, even with a large number of worksheets.
+- 🛠️ Simple [customization](#%EF%B8%8F-customization) by writing a vimrc-like configuration file.

 ## 📦 Installation